Skip to Content

 Light fixtures

-To piggyback off of light bulbs, the light fixture itself also places a part in how a paint color will look.
+To piggyback off light bulbs, the light fixture itself also plays a part in how a paint color will look.

-Lampshade– A lampshade will affect the strength of the light bulb it holds.
-Being that most lampshades are solid, the amount of light produced is diminished a bit.
+Lampshade—A lampshade affects the strength of the light bulb it holds.
+Since most lampshades are solid, the amount of light produced is diminished a bit.

 White, off-white, and ivory shades give off the brightest light.
 While darker shades give off less light and mute the appearance of surrounding colors.